-As for conventional coal-fired power plants, the steam conditions (temperature and pressure) are being made better to improve thermal efficiency, and ultra-supercritical (USC) thermal power generation with a main steam temperature of 600°C is now commercially available.
-Moreover, research and development of the Integrated coal Gasification Combined Cycle (IGCC), in which gasified coal is used in combination with gas turbines and steam turbines to generate electricity, has been advanced, and in June 2013, Joban Joint Power's Nakoso Power Station Unit 10 started operation as Japan's first commercial IGCC plant.
-Low carbonization initiatives continue to progress steadily-a demonstration project of Integrated Coal Gasification Fuel Cell Combined Cycle (IGFC) that combined fuel batteries with IGCC is underway in Osakikamijima in Hiroshima Prefecture.
+As for conventional coal-fired power plants, the steam conditions (temperature and pressure) are being made better to improve thermal efficiency, and research and development of the Integrated Coal Gasification Combined Cycle (IGCC), in which gasified coal is used in combination with gas turbines and steam turbines to generate electricity, has been advanced, and in June 2013, Joban Joint Power's Nakoso Power Station Unit 10 started operation as Japan's first commercial IGCC plant.
+Low carbonization initiatives continue to progress steadily a demonstration project of Integrated Coal Gasification Fuel Cell Combined Cycle (IGFC) that combined fuel batteries with IGCC in Osakikamijima in Hiroshima Prefecture was completed in FY2022.